brotkrueml/schema-bib/Documentation/Developer/Index.rst

 =============

 The API can be used like described in the :ref:`schema manual
-<schema:api>`.
+<ext_schema:api>`.
 But there is one detail: As the classes of this extensions
 use a different namespace the instantiation of type models must reflect this::

    $comicStory = new \Brotkrueml\SchemaBib\Model\Type\ComicStory();